Where to Stay in Gothenburg with Kids: Best Family-Friendly Hotels by Neighbourhood

 8. Cabin with Sea View, Brännö (from around £120/night)

 For a more self-contained archipelago stay, this cabin on the island of Brännö is a simpler and more affordable option than Kusthotellet.
 Brännö is one of the most popular of the south archipelago islands and has a well-loved beach, cafés, a legendary midsummer dance, and that same car-free island atmosphere.
 The cabin has sea views, a kitchen, and private outdoor space.
 It suits a couple with one or two young children who want an authentic island-house experience rather than a hotel.
-You'll need to bring groceries (there is a small shop on the island, but stock up before you go), and factor in that the ferry runs on a timetable.

 Our Verdict